iron-hope-shop/runetick-v1-services-portfolio/README.md

 ### Contact & Community

 Have questions, suggestions, or just want to chat about OSRS trading?
-Drop us an email at [seer@runetick.com](mailto:seer@runetick.com) or join our lively community on [Discord](https://discord.gg/pY4KVd9MjR).
+Drop us an email at [seer@Runetick.com](mailto:seer@Runetick.com) or join our lively community on [Discord](https://discord.gg/pY4KVd9MjR).
 Let’s level up together! 🚀🤝

-Experience the future of OSRS trading with runetick—where real‑time data meets smart analytics for an unbeatable trading experience! 🔥💎📊
+Experience the future of OSRS trading with Runetick—where real‑time data meets smart analytics for an unbeatable trading experience! 🔥💎📊